-Armelino has also served in leadership positions at the state level as a member of California Governor Jerry Brown’s “Kitchen Cabinet,” Association of California School Administrators (ACSA) State President (2015-16), and chair of the state-appointed Fiscal Crisis and Management Assistance Team (FCMAT) committee.
-In addition, as superintendent, Armelino served as a Region II chair and as a state board member for the California County Superintendent Educational Services Association (CCSEA).
+Tom understands the importance of working collaboratively with all stakeholders within the school system through his experiences as a school, district and county office leader, trained in Edward Deming’s Total Quality Management (TQM) principles.
+His schools, teachers, and staff were multiple recipients of the California Distinguished School and Title I High Achieving School awards during his tenure.
+Tom has also served in various state-level leadership positions as a member of California Governor Jerry Brown’s “Kitchen Cabinet,” Association of California School Administrators (ACSA) State President (2015-16), and chair of the state-appointed Fiscal Crisis and Management Assistance Team (FCMAT) committee.
+During his superintendency, Tom served as a Region II chair and state board member for the California County Superintendent Educational Services Association (CCSEA).
+Before joining CCEE, Tom served as Executive Director of the National Association of School Superintendents.

-Armelino has received numerous awards including the CCSESA Champions Award, Shasta County Excellence in Public Health Award, Shasta County Community Builder Award, Shasta County Asset Champion, CTA Local Chapter Administrator of the Year Award, RWJF Community Coalition Leader Award, ACSA Shasta Charter Award for Central Office Administrator of the Year, ACSA Shasta Charter Superintendent of the Year Award, ACSA Region 1 Central Office Administrator of the Year Award, and Region 1 Superintendent of the Year Award.
+Recognized for his collaborative style of leadership, Tom has received numerous awards, including the CCSESA Champions Award, Shasta County Excellence in Public Health Award, Shasta County Community Builder Award, Shasta County Asset Champion, California Teachers Association (CTA) Local Chapter Administrator of the Year Award, Robert Woods Johnson Foundation (RWJF) Community Coalition Leader Award, ACSA Shasta Charter Award for Central Office Administrator of the Year, ACSA Shasta Charter Superintendent of the Year Award, ACSA Region 1 Central Office Administrator of the Year Award, and ACSA Region 1 Superintendent of the Year Award.

 Executive Assistant to Tom Armelino